Wine Regions

 South Africa

-Seven grape varietals, fully built out — tasting profiles, important regions, food pairings, and label tips.
-A great place to start.
+Seven grape varietals with tasting profiles, regional breakdowns, food pairings, and label tips.